Wednesday, May 31, 2023

-DART rate is one of the safety KPI’s (Key performance indicator) and means “Days Away, Restricted or Transferred”.
-It helps employers determine how many workplace injuries and illnesses required employees to miss work, perform restricted work activities or transfer to another job within a calendar year.
+DART rate is one of the safety KPIs (Key performance indicator) and means “Days Away, Restricted or Transferred”.
+It helps employers determine how many workplace injuries and illnesses require employees to miss work, perform restricted work activities, or transfer to another job within a calendar year.

 Deducing this rate is one of the ways of measuring the effectiveness of the safety management program and assessing the impact of incidents on the overall organization’s performance.